✨ News ✨

 Data visualization helps us to reason about various problems from daily decisions to professional judgment.
 We face more and more visualization use cases through diverse device types (mobile phones, desktops).
 To enable seamless support for visualizations on different devices, I have studied "responsive visualization," referring to adapting visualizations for different device types.

-Authoring responsive visualizations is not easy because it is hard to manage multiple versions and every individual creators have a full set of relevant knowledge.
+Authoring responsive visualizations is not easy because it is hard to manage multiple versions and each individual creator needs to have a full set of relevant knowledge.
 Thus, I took a "mixed-initiative" (= automated recommendation + human customization) approach to support responsive visualization authoring.
 This took an extensive path: understanding current practices and tradeoffs, formalizing loss measures for preserving task-oriented insights between responsive versions, formalizing responsive transformations (Cicero grammar), and an interface for mixed-initiative responsive visualization authoring.

 Publication